Interacting Large Language Model Agents. Interpretable Models and Social Learning: Introduction

 \subsection{Organization}

 This paper is organized into three parts, and the schematic of the organization is given in Figure~\ref{fig:organization}.
-Part I discusses interpretable model for a single \bayesianagent\ and attempt at answering questions 1 and 2 above.
+Part I discusses the interpretable model for a single \bayesianagent\ and attempts to answer questions 1 and 2 above.
 Section~\ref{sec:relatedwork} discusses the related work in large language models, agents using LLMs, and current interpretable models for Bayesian inference.
 Section~\ref{sec:llmasensors} discusses the mathematical model used for modeling \bayesianagents\ in this paper and motivates the different components involved.
 Section~\ref{sec:ribum} gives the necessary and sufficient conditions for the \bayesianagents\ to be rationally inattentive Bayesian utility maximizers (\ribum).
-It furthers proposes algorithms to estimate the utility function for a \bayesianagent\ which is a \ribum.
+It further proposes algorithms to estimate the utility function for a \bayesianagent\ which is a \ribum.

 Part II discusses interpretable models for interacting \bayesianagents\ and attempts to answer question 3.
 Section~\ref{sec:sociallearning} discusses the mathematical framework of Bayesian social learning in \bayesianagents\ and proves that a sequence of \bayesianagents\ form an information cascade in finite time.
 Section~\ref{sec:quickesttimeherding} discusses a stochastic control problem for the optimal stopping time problem to achieve quickest time herding with minimal loss to the privacy of \bayesianagents.
 Section~\ref{sec:wordofmouth} discusses interpretable models to explain model collapse and data incest in \bayesianagents\ using word-of-mouth and asynchronous social learning.